-As I recall being told by many sources, chocolate was declared to be period by a member of the Royals early on in the formation of the SCA.
-It would them seem that those whose knowledge of the time frames of food becoming common throughout the "western European culture" would make sure that they did not conflict with the law of the SCA as given by a Queen.
+As I recall being told by many sources, chocolate was declared to be period by a member of the Royals early on in the formation of the SCA (see preface above.)
+It would then seem that those whose knowledge of the time frames of food becoming common throughout the "western European culture" would make sure that they did not conflict with the law of the SCA as proclaimed by a Queen.
 One could lose their head, be banished, or be told to take their toys and go home if they did not comply with the Royals wishes - the same as today.

 So the cutoff of "period" occurring with the "discovery" of chocolate would seem to be a reasonable lifesaving definition of SCA time frames.
 Therefore we could define the time under research by the SCA as "from the discovery of chocolate back for a millennium of those living without chocolate, and the activities they did instead of enjoying chocolates such as but not limited to, tournaments, jousts, fairs, dances, classes, et cetera; to acquire authentic or reproduced replicas of chattels representative of said era; and to collect a library of information related to that timeframe."